 This programme offers a comprehensive research training in developmental and educational psychology.
 It is recognised by the Economic and Social Research Council and can lead to further study at doctoral level.

-UCL Institute of Education (IOE) is one of the world's leading centres for education and related areas of social science - students learn from leading researchers in the field.
+UCL Institute of Education (IOE) is one of the world's leading centres for education and related areas of social science, and students learn from leading researchers in the field.

-For the third year in succession the IOE has been ranked as the world's leading university for Education (QS World University Rankings 2016).
+For the sixth year in succession the IOE has been ranked number one for education (QS World University Rankings by Subject 2019).

 Our alumni include government ministers; heads of schools, other educational institutions and NGOs; Olympians; and prize-winning authors.